tuonglab/ktbunya/README.md

 jpynb
 ```

-Follow the instructions in the console print out before the usual jupyter notebook print outs.
-Scroll up if it happens too quickly.
+Follow the instructions in the console print out to access the notebook.

 Default port for `jpynb` (for `bunya`) is  `8883` and `jpynbw` (for `wiener`) is `8884`.
 You can specify a different port number e.g. `jpynb 1234`.

 You may need to copy and paste the token manually on the browser, and login, for this to work.

 Basically you just need to first run the ssh tunnel step (only need to run once if you just stay on the same node).
 Then you just open up your browser and type `http://localhost:${PORT}/` e.g. `http://localhost:8883/` if everything is default.
+If you want to connect to the notebook directly, copy the link with the token.

 You might need to kill your ssh tunnel if you experience some issues e.g. having to switch to a different node or you haven't restarted your local machine for a while.